1n4r1/1n4r1.github.io/_posts/2019-11-22-Hackthebox-Mischief-Walkthrough.md

 {% endhighlight %}

 The user "loki" can't use a command "su".<br>
-This is because that user "loki" doesn't have a permission for that and we can confirm that with "getfacl" command.
+This is because <a href="https://wiki.archlinux.org/index.php/Access_Control_Lists">Access Control List</a> doesn't allow user "loki" to execute the command.<br>
+We can confirm that with "getfacl" command.
 {% highlight shell %}
 loki@Mischief:~$ getfacl /bin/su
 getfacl: Removing leading '/' from absolute path names